b-pardi/pyQCM/README.md

 ### Please execute 'install_packages.py' BEFORE running this script
 - Import errors may occur otherwise.

+### This software was designed and tested in a WINDOWS environment
+- If using Mac, please be aware that issues may occur

 ### When done with program, please click 'Exit' button instead of closing window
 - Can cause terminal to freeze sometimes if just closing windows.